Jaynabergman/WETO_ddRAD/02_Preprocessing/02_Fastp.md

   \
 The following script is written as an array job which allows many jobs to be submitted at once through a single script.
   \
-The program **multiqc** (see below) is then used to aggregate the fastp results for each individual into a single report for easy interpretation.
 ### Inputs
 1. The demultiplexed fastq files for each individual.
 2. A text file that has a list of the individual files.
 This is needed to submit the script as an array job.